ledamint-IO/anchor-22/docs/src/getting-started/publishing.md

 * Signup for an account [here](https://anchor.projectserum.com/signup).
 * Confirm your email by clicking the link sent to your address.
-* Navigate to your Usersafecoin -> Account Settings on the top navbar.
+* Navigate to your Username -> Account Settings on the top navbar.
 * Click "New Token" in the **API Access** section.
 * Run `anchor login <token>` at the command line.